 In December of 2016, DME Forensics relocated to Golden, Colorado with a team of 5.
 Since then we have grown to a team of 12.
 We have continued to develop and improve on DVR Examiner and, after 31 updates, we released DVR Examiner version 2.0 in July of 2017.

-Jimmy is a Certified Forensic Video Examiner and a Certified Video Forensic Technician.
-He has worked in private, state, and federal forensics laboratories and has testified in various cases.
-Prior to founding DME Forensics, Jimmy worked for the FBI, North Carolina State Bureau of Investigations, and for Target Forensics Services.
+Jimmy is a Certified Forensic Video Analyst (from LEVA) and a Certified Forensic Video Analyst (from the IAI).
+He has worked in private, state, and federal forensics laboratories and has testified in numerous cases.
+Prior to founding DME Forensics, Jimmy worked for the FBI, North Carolina State Bureau of Investigation, and for Target Forensics Services.

-Jimmy has participated in numerous forensic oriented organizations in his career including the International Association for identification, Scientific Working Groups, and has served as a American Society of Crime Lab Directors technical assessor.
+Jimmy has participated in numerous forensic-oriented organizations in his career including the International Association for identification, scientific working groups, and has serves as a Technical Assessor for the American Society of Crime Lab Directors Laboratory Accreditation Board.